Goal Setting Theory: The Psychology Behind Goals That Stick

 Ramon’s Take

-Conclusion: Psychology of Goal Setting Applied
+Conclusion: Goal Setting Theory Applied

 The psychology of goal setting isn’t a single theory.
 It’s a collection of converging findings that explain different stages of the goal pursuit process.
 Locke and Latham tell you what kind of goal to set.
 Deci and Ryan tell you how to protect your motivation.
 Bandura shows you how to build the belief that makes difficult goals feel possible.
 And Gollwitzer gives you the if-then bridge between planning and doing.